-But now, we have the technology, the data, and the means to move beyond traditional notions of sales territories into something that's more efficient.
+But now, we have the technology, the data, and the flexibility to move beyond traditional notions of sales territories into something that's more efficient.

-And that's dynamic book management.
+Introducing dynamic book management.
 Dynamic book management continually matches available rep capacity with the best available accounts.

-Based on processes in place at the world's top-performing B2B sales organizations, dynamic book management uses data and automation to create flexible account books that are based on an account's potential fit and in-market timing, as well as a sales rep's available capacity.
+Dynamic book management uses data and automation to create dynamic account books that are based on an account's potential fit and in-market timing, as well as a sales rep's available capacity.